Dexalot/dexalot-docs/docs/GasStation.md

 # GasStation

-*&quot;DEXALOT TEAM&quot;*

-> &quot;GasStation: Our native token treasury to swap with other tokens while giving the users&#39; gas airdrop&quot;
+> Native token treasury

-*&quot;This contract receives native alot and only gives to the low balanced users via portfoliosub&quot;*
+This contract swaps other tokens with subnet native coin to send users native coin for gas.
+It receives native coin and only sends out to the low balanced users via PortfolioSub.

 ## Methods